Clem0908/SmartDash/README.md

 First you need to run the Server **before** running LFS and then you can connect your smartphone according that you enter the right IP and port settings in the app.

+## Roadmap / TODO

+- Automaticly set up `cfg.txt` in Live for Speed configuration within `Server.java`

+- Better handling of the app crashing when `Connection` is clicked multiple times

+- Implement new 0.7E lights (fog, beam, full beam)

 ### Credits
 Live for Speed is a game developped by Scawen Roberts, Eric Bailey and Victor van Vlaardingen.